Ekushey Television: 2007: Ekushey's return to the air

 On 14 April 2005, Ekushey Television, at the time under Abdus Salam's ownership, was granted a license to resume broadcasting using its previous facilities, after applying for it three months before, but were only allowed to do so via satellite television.
 They were also obliged to relay the nightly news bulletin of Bangladesh Television if they were to broadcast news programming.
 Ekushey commenced its satellite test transmissions on 1 December the following year.
-It officially resumed broadcasting on 29 March 2007, and started full day transmissions on 1 June.
-In August 2007, Ekushey Television and CSB News, which got shut down in that year, were warned by the military-backed government of Bangladesh to avoid airing any news or documentaries against them.
+It officially resumed broadcasting on 29 March 2007, and started full-day transmissions on 1 June.
+On 23 August 2007, Ekushey Television and CSB News, of which the latter ceasing operations a few days later, were warned by the military-backed government of Bangladesh to avoid airing any news or documentaries against them.

 On 24 January 2008, Ekushey Television received a fax message, telling them to cancel the telecast of the channel's two popular live talk shows.
 This was part of the avoidance of talk shows aired on privately owned television channels ordered by the government at the time.
 On 6 January 2009, as Ekushey Television was caught allegedly broadcasting on terrestrial television in Chittagong illegally using a tower of BTCL, even after the government of Bangladesh ruled that no television channel would have authority to broadcast on terrestrial television other than BTV, local police shut the terrestrial transmission after the Chittagong station of Bangladesh Television filed a general diary against the network.
 The authorities of Ekushey, however, denied that they were broadcasting illegally on terrestrial, stating that they were testing terrestrial broadcasts.

 In 2011, Ekushey Television became the first Bangladeshi television channel to live stream its content worldwide via its official website.
 The channel was considered to be the most popular television channel in Bangladesh due to its news and other innovative programming.
 On 12 March 2012, cable operators in many areas around Bangladesh have imposed a temporary blackout on Ekushey Television, along with the unrelated Banglavision, after both channels have reported on a BNP rally in detail.
 On 13 April 2013, Deutsche Welle's Bengali language science and technology television series, Onneshon, premiered on Ekushey Television.

 On 5 January 2015, Ekushey Television abruptly halted transmissions without any notice in most areas around Bangladesh after airing a speech by the senior vice chairman of the Bangladesh Nationalist Party, Tarique Rahman.
 A sedition case was also filed as Rahman's speech was said to be "false, fabricated and instigating".
 It was also reported that Ekushey moved away from being progressive and has been airing controversial news reports since 2010.
 However, Ekushey's broadcasts overseas remained intact.
 The chairman of Ekushey, Abdus Salam, was subsequently arrested in a case filed under the Pornography Act of 2012, as the network allegedly aired a false report on a girl in one of their programs, Ekusher Chokh.
 Later, the channel resumed broadcasting in some areas, and resumed nationwide broadcasts over time.